 Living with my Hive mates has been absolutely fantastic.
 With such a diverse groups of people interactions are much more engaging and we could share our different professional and personal experiences in these difficult times.
-I never felt lonely and this has positively impacted my mental health and wellbeing.
+I never felt lonely and this has positively impacted my mental health and wellbeing during lockdown.
 We have made time for meals together and some of my Hive mates are incredible chefs and really went the extra mile cooking food for everyone.
 Mealtimes together have really become a valuable and enjoyable part of living together through lockdown.

 During the lockdown I really appreciated the access to nature and the wide outdoor space that our Hive provides where you can relax, work, exercise, socialise, have barbecues and with the great British weather this spring we certainly made the most of it.
 I felt very privileged to have access to nature at home.